Chandra-MARX/marxs/docs/source.rst

 Polarization
 ^^^^^^^^^^^^
 An unpolarized source can be created with ``polarization=None`` (this is also the default).
 In this case, a random polarization is assigned to every photon.
-The other options are very similar to "energy": Allowed are a constant value or a table of some form (see examples above) with two columns "angle" and "probability" (really probability density) or a numpy array where the first column represents the angle and the second one the probability density.
-Here is an example where most polarization are randomly oriented, but an orientation around :math:`35^{\circ}` (0.6 in radian) is a lot more likely.
+The other options are very similar to "energy": Allowed are a constant value or a table of some form (see examples above) with two columns "angle" and "probability" (really "probability density") or a numpy array where the first column represents the angle and the second one the probability density.
+Here is an example where most polarizations are randomly oriented, but an orientation around :math:`35^{\circ}` (0.6 in radian) is a lot more likely.

-    >>> angels = np.array([0., 0.5, 0.7, 2 * np.pi])
+    >>> angles = np.array([0., 0.5, 0.7, 2 * np.pi])
     >>> prob = np.array([1, 1., 8., 1.])
-    >>> polsource = ConstantPointSource(coords=(0.,0.), polarization={'angle': angels, 'probability': prob})
+    >>> polsource = ConstantPointSource(coords=(0.,0.), polarization={'angle': angles, 'probability': prob})

-Lastly, if polarization is a function, it will be called with time and energy as parameters allowing for time and energy dependent polarization distributions, e.g. the following function returns a 50% polarization fraction in the 6.4 keV Fe flourescence line after a a certain features comes into view at t=1000 s.
+Lastly, if polarization is a function, it will be called with time and energy as parameters allowing for time and energy dependent polarization distributions.
+The following function returns a 50% polarization fraction in the 6.4 keV Fe flourescence line after a a certain features comes into view at t=1000 s.

     >>> def polfunc(time, energy):
     ...     pol = np.random.uniform(high=2*np.pi, size=len(time))